What Is a Brand Audit? [And When to Conduct One]

 Customers are busy.
 And they have thousands of brands from which to choose.
-So, people must be able to see the value your brand offers immediately and without exerting much effort.
+People must be able to see your brand's value immediately and without making much effort.
 Otherwise, they will look for a competitor that does a better job of communicating.

-Brand clarity is a term that describes an organization's capacity to define its purpose, mission, and value.
-Essentially, the brand that wins the sale is the one that does the best job of communicating what it does, for whom, and why it is unique.
+Brand clarity refers to an organization's ability to define its purpose, mission, and value.
+Clarity is critical for a brand to communicate what it does, for whom, and why it is unique.

-A brand assessment examines a company's current position and marketing strategy to help it regain clarity.
-The audit process also includes a gap analysis that reveals how your brand is performing and what you must do to achieve strategic objectives.
+A brand audit looks at where a company is now and its marketing plan to help it get clear again.
+The audit process also reveals how your brand is performing and the best way to achieve strategic objectives.

 What Does the Brand Audit Process Include?

-Competitive analysis is a crucial aspect of a brand audit.
-Exploring the strengths and weaknesses of your competition reveals how the brand could improve.
+Competitive analysis is yet another crucial aspect of a brand audit.
+Exploring your competitors' strengths and weaknesses shows you how to improve your brand strategy.